manastalukdar/manastalukdar.github.io/blog/2024/04/18/ai-and-general-technical-newsletters/readme.md

 # AI and General Technical Newsletters

-A list of some AI and general technical newsletters that I find interesting:
+A list of some technical newsletters that I find interesting:

+## AI, ML, Data

 - [The Batch](https://www.deeplearning.ai/thebatch/) from Andrew Ng's deeplearning.ai. [recommended]
 - [Import AI](https://jack-clark.net/) from Jack Clark.